Dita Kraus

 Dita Kraus (Dita Krausová; born Edith Polachová; 12 July 1929 – 18 October 2025) was a Czech-Israeli teacher, writer and Auschwitz survivor.
-She is known for being The Auschwitz Librarian.
+She was known for being The Auschwitz Librarian.

 Early life

 Dita Kraus (born Edith Polachová) was born in Prague, Czechoslovakia (now Czech Republic) on 12 July 1929.
 She was the only daughter of Hans Polach and Elisabeth Polach.
 Her father was a lawyer and her mother was a housewife.
 She and her parents lived in a rental apartment on U Smaltovny street in Holešovice.
 Due to the creation of the Protectorate of Bohemia and Moravia the family were forced to move out of their apartment.